zapabug/ZapSliggers/documentation/docs/snippets/applesauce-nip46/nostr-connect-signer.md

 };

 async function defaultHandleAuth(url: string) {
-  // Consider if window.open is appropriate in Klunkstr's context
+  // Consider if window.open is appropriate in Zapsliggers's context
   // Maybe pass this in via options? if (typeof window !== 'undefined' && window.open) {
     window.open(url, "auth", "width=400,height=600,resizable=no,status=no,location=no,toolbar=no,menubar=no");